MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/compliance-settings-views-configuration-manager.md

 Lists all possible compliance settings client states.
 It is unlikely that this view will be joined to other views.

-## Compliance Settings Status Summarizer Views
+## Compliance settings status summarizer views

 The compliance settings status summarizer views provide summary information for configuration item deployments and configuration baselines.
-For more information about the status summarizer views, see [Status and Alert Views in Configuration Manager](https://docs.microsoft.com/en-us/previous-versions/system-center/system-center-2012-R2/dn581980(v=technet.10)).
+For more information about the status summarizer views, see [Status and alert views in Configuration Manager](status-alert-views-configuration-manager.md).
 The status summarizer views that contain compliance settings information are described in this section.

 ### v_AssignmentSummaryPerTopic